Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group: Explicit obstruction and descent

-In the unlikely event that no suitable covariant is available whatsoever, one can proceed as follows.
-If $\Xm$ is defined by a binary form $f$ over a finite Galois extension $M$ of $k$, then one can construct a suitable cocycle for $B = \Xm / \Aut (\Xm) = \Xm / \iota$ over $M$ by using the fast methods from~\cite{lrs}.
-Whether the canonical descent $B_0$ of $B$ is pointless or not, one can calculate the corresponding descent morphism $B \rightarrow B_0$, for example by the explicit methods in~\cite{hidrey}.
-If the descent obstruction is trivial, then one again obtains a descent of $\Xm$ by ramifying over the image of the branch locus of $\Xm \rightarrow B$ under this morphism $B \rightarrow B_0$.
+We mention a second approach, which could be used in the unlikely event that no suitable covariant is available.
+If $\Xm$ is defined by a binary form $f$ over a finite Galois extension $M$ of $k$, then one can construct a suitable cocycle for $\Bm = \Xm / \Aut (\Xm) = \Xm / \iota$ over $M$ by using the fast methods from~\cite[Sec.2]{lrs}.
+One then calculates canonical model $\Bm_0$ of $\Bm$ along with the descent morphism $\Bm \to \Bm_0$ as in~\cite{hidrey}.
+If the descent obstruction is trivial, then one proceeds as before; one constructs a descent $\Xm_0$ of $\Xm$ by ramifying over the image of the branch locus of $\Xm \to \Bm$ under the morphism $\Bm \to \Bm_0$.